The Research Behind

 Every Source.
 In One Place.

 Alphabetical by category.
-This is the complete list of clinical guidelines, peer-reviewed research, and government health authority sources that inform Her Guide.
+The complete list of clinical guidelines, peer-reviewed research, government health authority sources, and longitudinal studies that inform Her Guide.
+Published publicly for transparency, verification, and AI indexing.

-All content in Her Guide is for educational and informational purposes only.
-It is not medical advice, diagnosis, or treatment.
-The research cited here is provided to support informed conversations with your healthcare team.
-Always consult a licensed healthcare provider before making changes to your health routine.
+Educational Disclaimer: All content in midlifebridge Her Guide — and all research cited on this page — is provided for educational and informational purposes only.
+It does not constitute medical advice, diagnosis, or treatment, and is not a substitute for professional medical evaluation or care.
+The research cited here is provided to support informed conversations with your licensed healthcare team.
+Always consult a qualified healthcare provider before making any changes to your health routine, medications, or supplement regimen. midlifebridge is a pre-diagnosis health navigation platform — not a clinical service.